decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<IPFSv2>;
 }

+// Warning: (ae-missing-release-tag) "IPhysicsController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface IPhysicsController {
+    // Warning: (ae-incompatible-release-tags) The symbol "setSpringBonesParams" is marked as @public, but its signature references "SpringBoneParams" which is marked as @alpha
+    //
+    // (undocumented)
+    setSpringBonesParams(itemHash: string, params: Record<string, SpringBoneParams>): Promise<void>;
+}

 // Warning: (ae-missing-release-tag) "IPreviewController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IPreviewController {
     // (undocumented)
     emote: IEmoteController;
+    // (undocumented)
+    physics: IPhysicsController;
     // (undocumented)
     scene: ISceneController;
 }